Kris Jenner Defends Kanye West, Tells Ellen He ‘Has A Lot Of Love’

-Today Kris Jenner appears on The Ellen DeGeneres Show, and during the show’s filming, she addressed her son-in-law, Kanye West’s, recent bizarre behavior.
+Today, Kris Jenner appeared on The Ellen DeGeneres Show, and during the show’s filming, she addressed her son-in-law, Kanye West’s, recent bizarre behavior.

 According to a Radar Online report, the talk show host gets right to the point in her questions about Kanye West, so that they can get it out of the way quickly.
 DeGeneres asks Jenner what’s going on with her daughter Kim Kardashian’s rapper husband, and she also wants to know if West is okay.